 The executive summary should outline all the key segments of your proposal, including background about your organization, a clear statement of the good work you hope to do, and the proposed change(s) you seek to bring about.
 The summary shouldn't be more than two paragraphs long.
 (Write it first or write it last?
 Different fundraising professionals differ as to what works best.)

-Here’s where you show that your organization is the best one for the job.
-You may want to point to its mission, history, major programs, reputation, receipt of awards, and unique strengths.
+Here's where you show that your organization is the best one for the job.
+You might want to point to its mission, history, major programs, reputation, receipt of awards, and unique strengths.
 If your organization has been around for a long time, emphasize its experience and durability.
 If your group is relatively new, describe how innovative, exciting, and responsive to current needs it is.
-Also, name the key players in your organization (both staff and board members) and describe their qualifications, interests, and experience.
-Even your physical facilities may be worth mentioning.

-This can also be a good place to indicate where you fit vis-a-vis the “competition”—that is, other organizations doing similar work.
+This can also be a good place to indicate where your organization fits in relation to the "competition"—that is, other organizations doing similar work.
 Instead of presenting your competition as groups to be elbowed out, portray them as worthy groups that occupy a different niche—or better yet, that you're collaborating with.

-Although the community need may seem obvious to you, it may not be to a foundation officer inundated by other “crucially needed” funding proposals.
-In short, you’ll want to describe exactly what the need is—and what the consequences are of not acting promptly to meet it.
-Focus in this section on establishing your organization’s professionalism.
+Although the community need might seem obvious to you, it probably won't be to a foundation officer inundated by other "crucially needed" funding proposals.
+In short, you'll want to describe exactly what the need is—and what the consequences are of not acting promptly to meet it.
+Focus in this section on establishing your organization's professionalism.